antibland/binary-diner/README.md

 </button>`}</Highlight>
 ```

-The formatting can be a little awkward between the backticks, but that‘s how template strings work in ES6.
+The formatting can be a little awkward between the backticks, but that’s how template strings work in ES6.

 ### How do I add a dish to the menu?